 Minoxidil increases the duration of the hair follicle growth cycle (called anagen).
 This improves the quality of the hair by increasing the diameter and length of fine (miniaturized) hair.
 It can also induce a new anagen cycle to begin.
 Minoxidil is a direct stimulator of follicular growth (via VEGF and prostaglandin synthetase1) and also stimulates the proliferation of dermal papilla cells2.
 Unlike finasteride, its effects are not related to androgens.
 The simultaneous use of minoxidil and finasteride, which directly inhibits the formation of DHT, may have some synergistic benefit in the treatment of hair loss, although finasteride is significantly more effective.

-Rogaine Foam is a new form of 5% Minoxidil in a glycerin and alcohol base.
+Rogaine Foam is a form of 5% Minoxidil in a glycerin and alcohol base.
 The foam technology is a convenient way of delivering minoxidil to the scalp without the sticky and often irritating effects of propylene glycol, the delivery compound used in the original 5% solution.
 When released from the canister, the new product seems like a shaving foam, but it rapidly “melts” when it reaches skin temperature.
 Applying Rogaine as a foam allows convenient application to the scalp without dripping or running down the forehead or neck, and without leaving a sticky residue in the hair.
 However, many patients find this formulation more difficult to apply directly to the scalp – where the medication actually works.